xmsec/ghost-theme-yaldorei/README.md

 7. SOHU changyan used for comment
 8. CSS not mentioned above modified slightly
 9. Some author info removed
+10. change the data creat_at in posts to changed_at

 Theme name was made by someone Yan DY I met before.